okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/ApplicationApi.md

 [**UpdateApplication**](ApplicationApi.md#updateapplication) | **PUT** /api/v1/apps/{appId} | Update Application
 [**UpdateApplicationUser**](ApplicationApi.md#updateapplicationuser) | **POST** /api/v1/apps/{appId}/users/{userId} | Update Application Profile for Assigned User
 [**UpdateFeatureForApplication**](ApplicationApi.md#updatefeatureforapplication) | **PUT** /api/v1/apps/{appId}/features/{name} | Updates a Feature object for an application.
+[**UploadApplicationLogo**](ApplicationApi.md#uploadapplicationlogo) | **POST** /api/v1/apps/{appId}/logo | The file must be in PNG, JPG, or GIF format, and less than 1 MB in size.
+For best results use landscape orientation, a transparent background, and a minimum size of 420px by 120px to prevent upscaling.

 <a name="activateapplication"></a>